Camp Tukuskoya Dedicates New Cabin

 At each upgraded location, members of the Camp Tukuskoya operating board served appetizers, soup or salad as they explained improvements made and plans for future accomplishments.
 After the ribbon-cutting, members of churches across south-central Alaska closed the Sabbath together, enjoying s'mores and vespers around the campfire.

-Tobin Dodge, Alaska Camps director, thanked the volunteers.
+Mark Carr, former Alaska Camps director, thanked the volunteers.
 “Some new people will come and be introduced to Christ here," he said.
 "Praise God for that.
 But so much more happens at a summer camp, so much more learning and developing of little children.
 Thanks for all the hard work.
 Keep after it!”

 Projects began during spring break, when mission groups from Tappahannock Junior Academy in Virginia and Columbia Adventist Academy in Battle Ground, Wash., built the foundation and framed in a new double-capacity cabin.
 In the following weeks, members of the Camp Tukuskoya operating board and other local volunteers finished the roofing and siding, built the bunks, and installed new high-quality hygienic mattresses — all in time to celebrate the season dedication with this year’s Alaska Camps staff.